Understanding chordoma in children and young adults

 High doses of radiation are required to control chordoma.
-Specifically, a dose of at least 74 GyE (Gray Equivalents) is recommended.
+Specifically, a dose of at least 74 The abbreviation for gray equivalents, which refers to the unit of measurement for an absorbed dose of radiation.
+(The abbreviation for gray equivalents, which refers to the unit of measurement for an absorbed dose of radiation.) is recommended.
 This dose should be given to any visible tumor as well as any areas where doctors believe there may be microscopic tumor remaining after surgery.5

 What matters most about a radiation treatment plan is that it delivers this high dose to the areas that need it while also minimizing the dose that reaches important structures and healthy tissue nearby.
 For pediatric and young adult patients, it is also important to limit the total dose of radiation that goes into the rest of the body, to help reduce the risk of secondary cancers later in life.

-Particle therapy is most often recommended for chordoma because it can deliver very high doses of radiation to the tumor while minimizing doses to nearby areas and the rest of the body.5 A type of particle therapy that uses beams of protons to kill cancer cells. and A type of particle therapy that uses beams of charged carbon ions to kill cancer cells.
-Carbon ion therapy can deliver high doses of radiation to a tumor while sparing surrounding normal tissue. are two types of A type of external beam radiation that uses beams of protons, neutrons, or positive ions for the treatment of cancer..
+A type of external beam radiation that uses beams of protons, neutrons, or positive ions for the treatment of cancer. is most often recommended for chordoma because it can deliver very high doses of radiation to the tumor while minimizing doses to nearby areas and the rest of the body.5 A type of particle therapy that uses beams of protons to kill cancer cells. and A type of particle therapy that uses beams of charged carbon ions to kill cancer cells.
+Carbon ion therapy can deliver high doses of radiation to a tumor while sparing surrounding normal tissue. are two types of particle therapy.
 A type of particle therapy that uses beams of charged carbon ions to kill cancer cells.
 Carbon ion therapy can deliver high doses of radiation to a tumor while sparing surrounding normal tissue. is only available at a small number of centers in Europe and Asia.
 In some cases, radiation oncologists may use a combination of proton and A type of external beam radiation that uses x-rays to kill cancer cells..

 Poorly differentiated and dedifferentiated chordoma

 Chordomas classified as poorly differentiated or dedifferentiated may have additional treatment options that are recommended along with, or in place of, surgery and radiation for initial diagnosis.
-There is some published evidence that conventional sarcoma chemotherapy regimens may be effective in treating poorly differentiated and dedifferentiated chordoma.6 7 8 9 These regimens include the drugs doxorubicin, ifosfamide, etoposide, vincristine, and cyclophosphamide.6 7 8 9
+There is some published evidence that conventional Cancer of bone and connective tissue such as cartilage, fat, muscle, and blood vessels.
+Chordoma is a type of sarcoma.
+A type of systemic therapy that is designed to kill rapidly dividing cancer cells. regimens may be effective in treating poorly differentiated and dedifferentiated chordoma.6 7 8 9 These regimens include the drugs doxorubicin, ifosfamide, etoposide, vincristine, and cyclophosphamide.6 7 8 9

 There are also clinical trials that may be options for patients with poorly differentiated and dedifferentiated tumors.
 Visit our Clinical Trials Catalogue to learn more.
 There are trials noted specifically for pediatric patients, while the trials listed for adults are enrolling patients over the age of 18 years old, and in some cases will accept patients as young as 16 years old.
-Participation in a clinical trial is recommended whenever possible for patients with poorly differentiated chordoma.1
+Participation in a Research studies involving human subjects that are done to test whether a treatment is safe, and how well it will work to treat a specific disease. is recommended whenever possible for patients with poorly differentiated chordoma.1

 Chordoma Foundation Patient Navigation Service